kvinstuard/Antiforgery_and_fingerprints/README.md

 ## Testing the method

-There to posibles pipelines to use the method with StarGAN on the CelebA dataset.
+There two possibles pipelines to use the method with StarGAN on the CelebA dataset.
 The first:
   1. Embed the fingerprints into the images
   2. Use the adversarial attack